Imagine... creating healthier futures with SAHMRI

 What does the study involve?

-Participants with moderate omega-3 levels will be randomly assigned (like tossing a coin) to receive one of four groups of study supplements.
+• Women with moderate omega-3 levels will be randomly assigned to one of four groups of study supplements to take from enrolment until 37 weeks pregnant.

 Why should I take part?

-• Participants will be helping our research team understand more about the optimal dose of omega-3 supplementation for women with moderate omega-3 levels.
+• Participants will be helping our research team understand more about the optimal dose of omega-3 supplementation during pregnancy.

 • Your contribution will help future families and doctors make informed decisions about omega-3 supplementation during pregnancy.